Skip to content

 • You have Task Runner environments configured

-If all is well, and depending on what pipeline option you selected, you will see the application progressing through on the Overview Dashboard.
+If all is well, and depending on what pipeline option you selected, you will see the application progressing on the Overview Dashboard.

 Subscribing to an application (auto-update)